openpolicedata/openpolicedata/docs/source/documentation.md

 # OpenPoliceData

 Welcome to the *new* OpenPoliceData documentation.
 The **OpenPoliceData (OPD)** Python library is the most comprehensive centralized public access point for incident-level police data in the United States.
-OPD provides easy access to 383+ incident-level datasets for over 3500 police agencies.
+OPD provides easy access to 395+ incident-level datasets for about 4800 police agencies.
 Types of data include traffic stops, use of force, officer-involved shootings, and complaints.
 It provides a simple interface for finding publically available data and downloading data into [pandas](https://pandas.pydata.org/) DataFrames.

+> **NEW IN VERSION 0.6**: OPD now provides tools for automated data standardization.
+Applying these tools allow you to start your analysis more quickly by replacing column names and data with standard values for some common column types.
+[Learn how it works and how to use it here.](getting_started/index.ipynb#Data-Standardization)

 ::::{grid} 3
 :gutter: 1 2 3 4